BuiTanLan/ecommerce-microservices/readme.md

 ## Plan
 > This project is in progress, New features will be added over time.

-I will try to register some [Issues](https://github.com/mehdihadeli/e-commerce-microservices/issues) for my `TODO` works, just to not forget and also for tracking my works in future.

 High-level plan is represented in the table

 | Feature | Status |